AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/21.2-release-activity/21-2-admin-enhancements.md

 >
 >Available only in the new Adobe Workfront experience.

 We are continuing to make it easier to manage your groups and their associated objects in one place.
-Now you can view and work with a group’s programs from the Groups area in Setup.
-This saves you from having to go to the Programs area to manage your group’s programs.
-And it keeps the list of group programs you’re working with separate from the other programs in the system.
+Now you can view and work with a group's programs from the Groups area in Setup.
+This saves you from having to go to the Programs area to manage your group's programs.
+And it keeps the list of group programs you're working with separate from the other programs in the system.

-For more information, see [Create, modify, and view a group’s programs](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-programs.md).
+For more information, see [Create, modify, and view a group's programs](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-programs.md).

 <!--WRITER
 <iframe class="vimeo-player_0" src="assets/534956912?" frameborder="0" allowfullscreen="1" width="560px" height="315px"></iframe>